Skip to main content

 Mandatory Reconsideration

-How to formally challenge a DWP decision — required before appealing.
+How to formally challenge a DWP PIP decision.

 Benefits Appeals

-Taking your case to an independent First-tier Tribunal.
+Taking your PIP refusal to an independent First-tier Tribunal.